slaghuis/drone_mavsdk/README.md

 Base controller, exposing a ROS2 interface to MAVSDK to control drone in local flight.
 This node depends on the [drone_interfaces package](https://github.com/slaghuis/drone_interfaces).

 ## Coordinate Systems
-PX4 uses a Foreward Right Down coordinate system, and ROS2 uses a Foreward Left Up coodinate system.
+PX4 uses a NED coordinate system, and ROS2 uses a ENU coodinate system.
 A transform broadcaster is included to publish a suitible transform from odom->base_link.
+The drone node published odomety in the DED frame.
+A second node reads this transform and published the odom and base_link transforms, conpleting the tree in line with [ROS-REP 105](https://ros.org/reps/rep-0105.html).
+All unit and coordinate conventions in this node are compliant to [ROS-REP 103](https://www.ros.org/reps/rep-0103.html).

 # node info
 ```